Debriding your electric bike: what you need to know beforehand and how to go about it

 Technical aspects of electric bike clamping

 Debriding is the action of freeing a VAE from the speed limit imposed by regulations.
 Technically, this is done by modifying the bike's electronic system, either by intervening in the software of the motor's electronic controller, or by using external devices such as debriding kits.
-These modifications trick the system into believing that you are going slower than the speed fed back to the system, thus enabling the motor to continue providing assistance beyond the regulatory 25 km/h limit.
+These modifications fool the system into believing that you're going slower than your actual speed, allowing the motor to continue providing assistance beyond the regulatory 25 km/h limit.

 Impact on performance

 The braking systems on EABs are designed to operate effectively at specific speeds, usually up to the legal limit of 25 km/h.
-When a bike is unbridled and can reach higher speeds, the brakes may not be able to stop the bike effectively or in a timely manner, especially in an emergency.
+When the manufacturer's clamp is removed and the bike can reach higher speeds, the brakes may not be able to stop the bike effectively or in a timely manner, especially in an emergency.

 Brakes can wear out more quickly if the bike is regularly ridden at higher speeds than it was designed for.
 Accelerated wear can reduce the longevity of brake pads and discs, requiring more frequent replacement and increasing maintenance costs.